OCD and Addiction

 Statistics on OCD and Addiction

-• In 2013, rates of drug abuse in the United States reached 24.6 million people, which amounts to 9.4 percent of the population
+• In 2023, rates of drug abuse in the United States reached 47.7 million people.

-• An estimated 20 percent of people struggling with anxiety disorders like OCD are also battling substance abuse problems
+• Around 20% of people struggling with anxiety disorders like OCD are also battling substance abuse problems

 Causes of OCD and Addiction

 While no specific cause for OCD and addiction has been identified, a number of different factors likely contribute to the development of both conditions.
-Known causes of obsessive-compulsive disorder in particular, according to the Mayo Clinic, include chemical imbalances within the brain’s neurochemistry, structural abnormalities in the brain and early childhood illnesses.
+Known causes of obsessive-compulsive disorder, in particular, include chemical imbalances within the brain’s neurochemistry, structural abnormalities in the brain, and early childhood illnesses.

 A common trend does exist for individuals who develop obsessive-compulsive disorder symptoms in childhood or adolescence in terms of addiction risk.
 In effect, children and adolescents experiencing OCD symptoms are more likely to turn to drugs and alcohol in an effort to cope with the feelings of anxiety and fear that OCD brings.
 This tendency opens the door for addiction to develop.